-Setting up a child’s bedroom is a lot of fun.
+Setting up a kids bedroom is a lot of fun.
 But it’s not always easy to come up with the perfect design scheme.
-Here are some ideas and tips what to consider to get you started– before you start painting the walls and filling up all the space.
+Here are some ideas and tips to get you started– before you start painting the walls and filling up all the space.

 When furnishing a children’s room, you need to consider the age of the child.
-An infant has different needs than a preschooler or a teenager.
-So, you will probably have to redecorate your child’s room several times until they leave home.
+An infant with a nursery crib has different needs than a preschooler or a teenager.
+So, you will probably have to redecorate your child’s bedroom several times before they leave home.

 You might also want to avoid wall-to-wall carpet.
-Think of spilled drinks, watercolors or other fluids dripped in a carpet.
+Think of spilled drinks, watercolor paints, or other liquids dripped in a carpet.
 Not very easy to clean, isn’t it?
 A hardwood or linoleum-covered floor with small area rugs might be better ideas.
 That way, you can toss them out when ruined, but keep your children comfortable while playing on the floor.

-How Can I Make the Room Work for My Kids?
+How Can I Make a Room Work for My Kids?

 In most houses, the children’s rooms are the smaller ones.
 Of course, kids are usually the family members that have most of the stuff!
-Therefore, it is important to make enough space for storage while not creating clutter.
-Shelves with boxes fulfill this demands in nearly every room.
+So it’s important to make enough space for storage while not creating clutter.
+Shelves with boxes answer these demands in nearly every room.
 Establish a color code: A yellow box is for stuffed animals and dolls, red for LEGO®, blue for toy cars… This helps your children to learn from an early age to keep their room tidy.

 Arrange the furniture so it suits the little ones.
 For example, bookshelves for children who cannot read yet should show the cover instead of the spine.
 That way, they can choose their favorite book by themselves.
 A popular life hack is to use long but narrow spice racks for this.

-What Type of Furniture do I Need in My Child’s Bedroom?
+What Type of Furniture Do I Need in a Kids Bedroom?